shirarua/practicum-projects/README.md

 # practicum-projects

-Data analysis projects completed as part of Yandex Practicum100 Data Analyst track
+All of the projects in this repository were completed as part of the Yandex Practicum Data Analyst track.

+Most projects only contain a Jupyter notebook, though a few may contain additional components such as PDF copies of PowerPoint presentations or links to Tableau dashboards.
+In some cases, graphs in the notebook may not appear depending on the graphing library used.
+I have made an effort to add in png copies of these plots.